Navigation

 • Cairngorms Connect is well established as a pioneering example of what can be achieved by working in partnership at a landscape scale.

-• There is clear evidence of early achievements: young woodlands are spreading across open moorlands; peatlands and bogs show the signs of repair and early recovery, and rivers move more freely across flood plains.
+• There is clear evidence of early achievements: young woodlands are spreading across open moorlands; peatlands and bogs show the signs of repair and early recovery, and rivers move more freely across floodplains.

 2065